postCC42/-Bgp-At-Doors-of-Autonomous-Systems-is-Simple---BADASS-/P1/setup.md

 - it will build the host and the router images
 - open GNS3 via shell: `gns3`
 - import project `P1.gns3project`
+- click play button to activate network on gns3 (it will run the image creating the containers)

 # Long way